thass0/liz/README.md

 ![Computing Fibonacci numbers using Liz](.assets/liz-fib.png)

 Liz is a Discord bot that provides you with a basic Lisp REPL with collaborative editing capabilities.
-It's run using [Serenity](https://github.com/serenity-rs/serenity) and [Shuttle](https://github.com/shuttle-hq/shuttle), which means you can easily host get your own instance up and running in a minute.
+It's run using [Serenity](https://github.com/serenity-rs/serenity) and [Shuttle](https://github.com/shuttle-hq/shuttle), which means you can easily get your own instance up and running in a minute.

 ## 🦾Commands